 The program performs an entire day's dietary analysis for the user.
 It can be run in conjunction with a printer, when the analysis is printed out, or simply using the screen displays.
-The program makes excellent use of the computer's number crunching ability.
-It also provides an interesting and informative exercise to perform.
+The program makes excellent use of the computer's number crunching ability. also provides an interesting and informative exercise to perform.

-The program is accompanied by excellent documentation, including Teacher's Guide, various types of Student Worksheets, and Nutritional Data.
+program is accompanied by excellent The Teacher's documentation, including Guide, various types of Student Worksheets, and Nutritional Data.
 The program is unlocked, so is easily modifiable by the teacher.
 It is oriented toward school use, but is also appropriate for use in the home.